tymm/zsh-directory-history/README.md

 * Commands executed in the current directory will pop up first when navigating the history or using substring search.
 * A substring unknown in the current directory, will be searched for globally (it falls back to the normal substring search behavior).

-Since the plugin creates its own history, it needs some time to fill up and become useful.
+Since the plugin creates its own history (in `~/.directory_history`), it needs some time to fill up and become useful.

 INSTALL
 -------